 We are a clinical-stage biotechnology company engaged in the discovery and development of targeted biotherapeutics to treat serious diseases and conditions with unmet medical needs, including cancer, neurodegenerative diseases, and autoimmune disorders.
 We believe we are the leader in the field of semaphorin 4D, or SEMA4D, biology and that we are the only company targeting SEMA4D as a potential treatment for cancer, neurodegenerative diseases, or autoimmune disorders.
 SEMA4D is an extracellular signaling molecule that regulates the migration of immune and inflammatory cells to sites of injury, cancer, or infection.
 We are leveraging our SEMA4D antibody platform and our extensive knowledge of SEMA4D biology to develop our lead product candidate, pepinemab, an antibody that we believe utilizes novel mechanisms of action.
-We are focused on developing pepinemab for the treatment of nonsmall cell lung cancer, or NSCLC, Huntington's disease, and Alzheimer's disease.
-Additionally, third party investigators are studying pepinemab in clinical trials in osteosarcoma and melanoma as well as in "window of opportunity" studies in other indications.
+We are focused on developing pepinemab for the treatment of head and neck cancer (or "HNSCC"), Huntington's disease, and Alzheimer's disease.
+Additionally, third party investigators are studying pepinemab in integrated biomarker "window of opportunity" studies in head and neck cancer and melanoma.
 We have developed multiple proprietary platform technologies and are developing product candidates to address serious diseases or conditions that have a substantial impact on day-to-day functioning and for which treatment is not addressed adequately by available therapies.
 We employ our proprietary platform technologies, including through our work with our academic collaborators, to identify potential product candidates for sustained expansion of our internal product pipeline and to facilitate strategic development and commercial partnerships.

 Our lead platform technologies include our SEMA4D antibody platform and our ActivMAb antibody discovery platform.
 In addition, we and our academic collaborators are using our Natural Killer T, or NKT, vaccine platform to discover product candidates that target and extend the activity of NKT cells.
-Our lead product candidate, pepinemab, is currently in clinical development for the treatment of NSCLC, osteosarcoma, and Huntington's disease, through our efforts or through investigator-sponsored trials, or ISTs.
+Our lead product candidate, pepinemab, is currently in clinical development for the treatment of HNSCC, Huntington's disease, and Alzheimer's disease, through our efforts or through investigator-sponsored trials, or ISTs.
 Our additional product candidates VX5 and VX25 are in earlier stages of development and were selected using our ActivMAb and NKT vaccine platforms, respectively.
 We believe our multiple platform technologies position us well for continued pipeline expansion and partnership opportunities going forward.

 We have generated a limited amount of service revenue from collaboration agreements but have not generated any revenue from product sales to date.
 We continue to incur significant development and other expenses related to our ongoing operations.
 As a result, we are not and have never been profitable and have incurred losses in each period since our inception.
-We reported a net loss of \$6.0 million and \$6.5 million for the three months ended June 30, 2021 and 2020, respectively, and a net loss of \$12.5 million and \$13.7 million for the six months ended June 30 2021 and 2020, respectively.
-As of June 30, 2021 and December 31, 2020, we had cash and cash equivalents of \$22.4 million and \$10.6 million, respectively.
+We reported a net loss of \$5.2 million and \$8.8 million for the three months ended September 30, 2021 and 2020, respectively, and a net loss of \$17.7 million and \$22.4 million for the nine months ended September 30, 2021 and 2020, respectively.
+As of September 30, 2021 and December 31, 2020, we had cash and cash equivalents of \$13.7 million and \$10.6 million, respectively.
 We expect to continue to incur significant losses for the foreseeable future, and we expect these losses to increase as we continue our research and development of, and seek regulatory approvals for, our product candidates.
 We may also encounter unforeseen expenses, difficulties, complications, delays and other unknown factors, including as a result of the COVID-19 pandemic, that may adversely affect our business.
 The size of our future net losses will depend, in part, on the rate of future growth of our expenses and our ability to generate revenues, if any.